Rich Hill: 2017

-Making his first start of the season against the San Diego Padres on April 5, 2017, Hill pitched five innings, but left the game with the lingering blister on his finger.
+In his first start of 2017, against the San Diego Padres on April 5, Hill pitched five innings but left the game with a blister on his left middle finger.
 Two days later, on April 7, Hill was placed on the 10-day disabled list.
 On April 17, Hill was again placed on the 10-day disabled list due to the same finger blister lingering, marking the second time in almost 11 days that Hill went on the disabled list.
-He returned to the rotation to earn National League Pitcher of the Month honors in July with a 4–0 record, 1.45 ERA and 40 strikeouts against only 5 walks in 5 starts.
+He returned to the rotation to earn National League Pitcher of the Month honors in July with a 4–0 record, 1.45 ERA, and 40 strikeouts against only 5 walks in 5 starts.

-On August 23, 2017, against the Pittsburgh Pirates, Hill was pitching a perfect game through eight innings until a fielding error by Logan Forsythe in the ninth.
-He remained in the game for the tenth inning but his no-hitter was ended by a walk-off home run by Josh Harrison, which was the first extra-innings walk-off home run to break up a no-hitter (and second walk-off hit, following Harvey Haddix in 1959).
-This was the first perfect game broken up by a ninth-inning error in MLB history, and Hill became the first pitcher since Lefty Leifield of the 1906 Pittsburgh Pirates to lose a decision despite throwing at least nine innings with one or fewer hits and no walks allowed.
+On August 23, 2017, against the Pittsburgh Pirates, Hill pitched a perfect game through eight innings until a fielding error by Logan Forsythe in the ninth inning.
+He remained in the game for the tenth inning but his no-hitter ended by a walk-off home run by Josh Harrison.
+It was the first extra-innings walk-off home run to break up a no-hitter, and second walk-off hit to end a no-hitter, following Harvey Haddix in 1959.
+It was also the first perfect game broken up by a ninth-inning error in MLB history, and Hill became the first pitcher since Lefty Leifield of the 1906 Pittsburgh Pirates to lose a decision despite throwing at least nine innings and allowing one or fewer hits and no walks.
 For the 2017 season, he was 12–8 with a 3.32 ERA in 25 starts.
 Hill pitched in one game in the 2017 NLDS, allowing two runs in four innings.
 In one start in the 2017 NLCS, he limited the Cubs to one run on three hits in five innings, while striking out eight.
-In two starts in the 2017 World Series, he allowed a total of two runs on seven hits in 8 2/3 innings with 12 strikeouts.
+In two starts in the 2017 World Series versus the Houston Astros, he allowed a total of two runs on seven hits in 8 2/3 innings with 12 strikeouts.

 2018

-Through the first two months of the 2018 season, Hill landed twice on the disabled list due to recurring blister issues in his pitching hand.
-He was 11–5 with a 3.66 ERA in 25 appearances (24 starts).
+Through the first two months of the 2018 season, Hill landed on the disabled list twice due to recurring blister issues in his pitching hand.
+He was 11–5 with a 3.66 ERA in 25 appearances, 24 of them starts.

-Hill started in Game 4 of the 2018 World Series for the Dodgers, and pitched through six innings against the Boston Red Sox, having given up only one hit and thrown 91 pitches.
+Hill started in Game 4 of the 2018 World Series for the Dodgers, and pitched through six innings against the Boston Red Sox, allowing only one hit and thrown 91 pitches.
 He was then controversially pulled from the game by manager Dave Roberts after striking out Eduardo Núñez.
 The Red Sox scored nine runs after Hill's departure from the game in an eventual 9–6 loss by the Dodgers, who lost the series the next game.